 Give the game a playthrough now and you’ll realize that the graphics are sub-par even for the time period.
 That can be forgiven, but much more importantly, the whole thing feels very rough—especially the controls.
 Simon moves around with the fluidity of a sack of bricks, which would make any game frustrating, but in a game made to be very difficult, like Castlevania, it’s downright maddening.

 So, if Castlevania doesn’t pass the test of time, then what does?
 Well, how about Ninja Gaiden, for a start.
-Between the concept of destroying light sources for items and that dead giveaway life bar it’s rather obvious that Ninja Gaiden ripped off Castlevania something fierce—so why is it still fun?
+Between the concept of destroying light sources for items and that dead giveaway life bar, it’s rather obvious that Ninja Gaiden ripped off Castlevania something fierce—so why is it still fun?
 It holds up today simply because it took everything that was weak about Castlevania and fixed it—along with adding a few other perks.
 Simon Belmont moves like Steven Hawking at a squaredance; Ryu Hayabusa moves fluidly and responsively.
-While I was trying to get Simon to climb stairs properly instead of passing the ones I intended him to climb, Ryu was jumping around, sticking to walls like some agile fly-man.
+While I was trying to get Simon to climb stairs properly instead of shuffling back and forth like a moron, Ryu was jumping around, sticking to walls like some agile fly-man.

 So, if Ninja Gaiden plunged Castlevania into unplayable obsolescence, then, one may wonder, why couldn’t I say that Super Mario World did the same to Super Mario Bros.?
 The reason is actually pretty simple.
 Super Mario World improved on the original.
 Super Mario Bros. had no serious flaws; it was an amazing game, and later sequels like Super Mario World simply improved on it and added to it.
 Ninja Gaiden fixed Castlevania by replacing Simon Belmont’s robotic gait with Ryu’s catlike fluidity and adding fun things like wall-crawling.